Annual Community Grants Round 2018

 - Murray Bridge, SA

-Programs that contribute to the building of employment confidence, conversational skills, resume building, presentation of experience and strengths both verbally and in written materials.
+Programs that contribute to the building of employment confidence, conversational and business skills, resume building and the presentation of experience and strengths, interviewing techniques, business behaviours and resources to assist in starting a new position.

-Programs that actively facilitate engagement with local businesses to introduce or expand experience of workplace cultures, language and colloquialisms, and offer and provide recognition of direct activities that build on strengths and capabilities or introduce new ‘in demand’ skills.
+Programs that actively facilitate engagement with local businesses to introduce or expand experience of workplace cultures, language and colloquialisms, formal recognition of experience.
+Exposure to multiple functional areas of business, specific job opportunities, coaching of business in new arrival recruitment and employer management.

 Programs may also provide support and coaching for new business initiatives that connect to business associations and market opportunities.

-Programs that actively and innovatively develop literacy skills using means that engage with those that are unable or ineligible for other programs.
+Programs that actively and innovatively develop literacy skills using methods that engage with those that are unable or ineligible for other programs.

 The Foundation looks specifically for projects that foster greater understanding between different cultures and faiths.